Are you comparing WordPress vs. static HTML for your business website?

 Disadvantages of Using WordPress

-What is a Static HTML Website
+What Is a Static HTML Website?

 HTML is the markup language used to display web pages.
 Most websites on the internet use HTML with a variety of markup and scripting languages to create web pages.

-Advantages of a HTML Website
+Advantages of an HTML Website

-Disadvantages of a HTML Website
+Disadvantages of an HTML Website

 No Updates – Unless you know HTML/CSS, static HTML websites can be very difficult to update for beginners.
-You will need to hire a developer even for smaller tasks like adding new pages, updating old content, or uploading videos or images.
+You will need to hire a developer even for small tasks like adding new pages, updating old content, or uploading videos or images.

-What is Better?
+What Is Better?
 WordPress or HTML?

 Now that we know the pros and cons of both WordPress and HTML websites.
 Let’s talk about which one is better for your business website.